Resources

 Postal Life Insurance Interest Rates in India

 Postal Life Insurance (PLI) is a government-operated life insurance scheme in India that provides insurance coverage to the employees of central and state governments, defence personnel, and other government organisations.
-It was established in 1884 for the employees of the Postal department and was extended to the employees of other departments.
-It is one of the oldest and best insurance schemes in the country.
-In this article, let’s deep dive into postal Life Insurance interest rates in India.
+It was established in 1884 for the Postal Department employees and extended to other departments' employees.

 Contents